XAbirHasan/XAbirHasan/README.md

-##I love to do Programming | game development | editing
+## I love to do Programming | game development | editing
 ### Hi there, I'm Abir Hassan, I’m a student.
-Currently study on Computer Science and Engineering .
-And I love Programming.
+Currently study on Computer Science and Engineering.

 <!--
 **XAbirHasan/XAbirHasan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.